poplatek/shaftlog/README.md

 shaftlog
 =========

+**NOTE: Shaftlog is still in very early stages of development.
+This notice will be changed when the software is deemed ready for general use.**

 Secure log transport in clouds.
 Shaftlog is a secure, highly available, fault tolerant log file synchronization tool.
 Shaftlog handles only the transport of log files to a centralized destination